winitzki/CocoaJoin/README.md

 Similar macros `cjReact3`, `cjReact3UI`, `cjReact4`, and `cjReact4UI` are available.
 Further such macros are straightforward to implement.
 (See `CJoin.h`.)

-The `UI` versions of the macros define reactions that are designated for the UI thread.
+The "UI" versions of the macros define reactions that are designated for the UI thread.

 Here is an example of using the reaction macros.
 To convert the pseudocode such as